Skip to content

 Method 1:

-1. Open Windows PowerShell, type ‘powershell‘ and press the Enter key to start a PowerShell session.
+1. Open Windows PowerShell, type ‘powershell‘, and press Enter to start a PowerShell session.

 2. Now, type Start-Process PowerShell -Verb RunAs and press Enter.